-The State Department report on international terrorism for 2009 released August 5, 2010, again stated (as it has for more than a decade) that Iran "remained the most active state sponsor of terrorism" in 2009, and it again attributes the terrorist activity primarily to the Qods Force of the Revolutionary Guard.
-The 2010 report was due out on April 30, 2011, but observers say it is delayed until later in the summer of 2011.
+Although Iran's foreign policy is broad and complex, some focus on its support of movements that are considered terrorist by the United States.
+The State Department report on international terrorism for 2010 released August 18, 2011, again stated (as it has for more than a decade) that Iran "remained the most active state sponsor of terrorism" in 2010, and it again attributed the terrorist activity primarily to the Qods Force of the Revolutionary Guard.
 On October 27, 2008, the deputy commander of the Basij became the first top Guard leader to publicly acknowledge that Iran supplies weapons to "liberation armies" in the region, a reference to pro-Iranian movements discussed below.
 The appointment of Brigadier General Ahmad Vahidi, the former Qods Forces commander, as defense minister in September 2009 (who got the highest number of Majles votes for his confirmation) caused concern in some neighboring states.
 A congressionally mandated April 2010 Defense Department report on Iran, cited earlier, contained substantial discussion of the role of the Qods Force in supporting the movements and factions discussed below.